WeiChenPsy/WeiChen_2025BHS_project/README.md

 In the nights leading up to my final project presentation, I found myself stuck in endless cycles of trial and error, painfully wondering why I had chosen this course at the beginning of the semester.
 But looking back now, I realize how much I’ve truly gained from this journey.

-I am deeply grateful for the Brainhack School (BHS) modules, which laid the foundation for everything that followed.
+I am deeply grateful for the Brainhack School modules, which laid the foundation for everything that followed.
 As someone with no programming background, I found the step-by-step guidance—starting from bash and GitHub setup, through DataLad and OpenNeuro, and eventually into more advanced analysis—indispensable.
 The structured progression allowed me to gradually build a coherent understanding of brain data analysis.

 I also want to thank the BHS instructors and TAs for creating such an open and supportive learning environment.
 Their encouragement and flexibility made it possible for us to freely explore topics that genuinely interested us.